top of page

 I Support Originality

-In early 2002, I came across country style graphics and I was immediately taken with their charm and winsome appearance.
-I have been using them to decorate my websites ever since.
+In early 2002, I came across a plethora of country style graphics and I was immediately taken with their charm and winsome appearance, and I have been using them to decorate my websites ever since.
 If not for these wonderful and talented artists, my pages would be bland and uninteresting.
+At least to me.
 I began to understand and educate myself on the importance of giving credit for the use of graphics, including pictures or text, while reading a Terms of Use page.
 These artists put their heart and soul into their creations, not to mention time and energy, and they deserve our respect.
 Cute, colorful graphics make a website more fun and exciting to visit, and most artists’ Terms Of Use (TOU) are quite simple to follow.
-Simple, actually.

 • You must have a family friendly website.